-Some inhalers use tiny grains of powder to deliver medication.
-These don’t require spacers.
+Some inhalers use tiny grains of powder to deliver medicine.
+These don’t need spacers.
 They often have counters that track how many doses you use.
 Dry-powder inhalers don’t all work the same way.
 Be sure you know how to use yours properly.

-Load the prescribed dose of medication by following the instructions that come with the inhaler.
+Load the prescribed dose of medicine by following the instructions that come with the inhaler.

 Breathe out normally, holding the inhaler away from your mouth.
 Hold your chin level.

 Put the mouthpiece between your lips.
 Breathe in quickly and deeply through the inhaler—not through your nose.
-You may not feel or taste the medication as you breathe in.
+You may not feel or taste the medicine as you breathe in.
 This is normal.

 Take the mouthpiece out of your mouth.
 Hold your breath for a count of 10, if possible.